langtail/langtail-node/README.md

 })
 ```

 which is necessary if your API key is workspace wide.
+For a project api key this is not necessary.

 ## Streaming responses